HarshRohila/rohilaharsh/apps/web-dev-blog/content/posts/productive-js-tools.md

 2. _Highlighting_ - Shows word in red if command is invalid, blue if valid

-There are some minor differences from bash which you would want to know before using it.
-See [this](https://fishshell.com/docs/current/fish_for_bash_users.html#fish-for-bash-users)
+There are some [minor differences](https://fishshell.com/docs/current/fish_for_bash_users.html#fish-for-bash-users) from bash which you would want to know before using it.

 ## 5. Starship Prompt